bodenlab/GRASP-suite/content/project/graspcmd/index.md

 chmod 755 grasp
 ```

-4. Place grasp where you store your executable files, for example `/usr/local/bin`
+4. Place the file `grasp` where you store your executable files, for example `/usr/local/bin`
 ```console
 mv grasp /usr/local/bin
 ```